 The NG Transition | Rome Wasn't Built in a Day & NG9-1-1 Won’t be Either | Sun Ballroom C

 April Heinze, ENP - NENA

 NG9-1-1 is a very complex topic.
 It takes a lot of blood, sweat, and tears leading up to cut-over day.
 But it doesn’t end there and it isn’t as easy as just flipping a switch, unfortunately.
 This session explores the nuts-and-bolts of the conversion and cut-over processes and helps you to understand what you can expect from start to finish – and beyond.

-Today, state and local governments face challenges when upgrading or updating CAD systems.
+Today, state and local governments face challenges when upgrading or updating Computer-Aided Dispatch (CAD) systems.
 Attend to learn procurement, contracting, and implementation best practices, as well as how to maintain accountability throughout the project lifecycle and ways to mitigate risk during implementation.

 This session examines how the issues of hidden bias, discrimination, and stereotypes affect our ability to take and dispatch calls.
 This session examines sensitive issues in our society and will provoke questions and discussion about complicated topics in a safe, professional, and respectful environment.

 Innovation | Envisioning the Future of Your PSAP | Sun Ballroom B

 James Lake, ENP – Charleston County (SC) Consolidated 911 Center

 Rapid changes in 9-1-1 technology and operations can make it difficult for leaders to develop a vision of what their PSAP will look like – and do – in the future.
 This presentation provides the knowledge of technical and operational concepts that enable you to envision the future of your PSAP and map out a plan to get there.